SB 326 Balcony Inspection Huntington Beach: Don’t Miss the Deadline

 California SB 326 requires HOA-governed buildings with three or more units to complete an exterior elevated element inspection.
 Most Huntington Beach associations must comply before the end of this inspection cycle.

-What SB 326 Actually Requires From Your HOA
+What SB 326 Balcony Inspection Huntington Beach Requires From Your HOA

 SB 326 mandates that condominium associations hire a licensed structural engineer or architect to inspect balconies, decks, stairways, and walkways on buildings with three or more units.
 The first inspection cycle closes at the end of this year, and many Huntington Beach associations — especially older complexes near Pacific City and the downtown core — are still scrambling to schedule qualified inspectors.